Dhiyanesh24/Word-count/README.md

 PC
 Anaconda - Python 3.7
 ## ALGORITHM:
-### Step 1: Open the file in read mode and handle it in test moode.
+### Step 1: Open the file in read mode and handle it in test mode.

 ### Step 2: Read the text using read() function.